Gender Pay Gap Report 2024/5

-This year, our gender pay gap is 24.9%.
-As in previous years, this is due to having more males in senior and specialist roles.
+This year, our gender pay gap shows that women earn 96p for every £1 men earn.
+In recent previous years, we have continued to close this gap.
+The gap stands this year at 3.01%, in 2022/23, this gap was 3.6%.
 We always have, and always will, recruit based purely on talent and finding the right person for the role – irrespective of gender.

 Managing Director.